Ronlikesleep/demo-Heat/README.md

 ### 2. Oladipo

 The `Oladipo` component is a specific player page.
-It consists of a summary of the player's stats, a table presenting more detailed statistics, a form to add scouting reports, and a footer at the bottom.
+(Only this page is done :)It consists of a summary of the player's stats, a table presenting more detailed statistics, a form to add scouting reports, and a footer at the bottom.

 ### 3. CollapseDetails